junxit/us-congress-bills-112/bill.md

 ## § 4.
 Membership

-- **(a)** *In general* The independent advisory panel (in this Act referred to as the “Panel”) established under section 3 shall be composed of ten members as follows:
+- **(a)** *In general* The independent advisory panel (in this Act referred to as the “Panel”) established under section 3 shall be composed of eight members as follows:
   - **(1)** Two members shall be appointed by the Speaker of the House of Representatives, in coordination with the Chairman of the Committee on Homeland Security of the House of Representatives.
 Only one of such members may be from the same political party as the Speaker of the House of Representatives.
   - **(2)** Two members shall be appointed by the majority leader of the Senate, in coordination with the Chairman of the Committee on Homeland Security and Governmental Affairs of the Senate.
 Only one of such members may be from the same political party as the majority leader of the Senate.
   - **(3)** One member shall be appointed by the minority leader of the House of Representatives, in coordination with the Ranking Minority Member of the Committee on Homeland Security of the House of Representatives.
   - **(4)** One member shall be appointed by the minority leader of the Senate, in coordination with the Ranking Minority Member of the Committee on Homeland Security and Governmental Affairs of the Senate.
   - **(5)** Two members shall be appointed by the President, in consultation with the Secretary of Homeland Security.
 Only one of such members may be from the same political party as the President.
-  - **(6)** One member shall be the Comptroller General of the United States or the Comptroller General’s designee from the Government Accountability Office.
-  - **(7)** One member shall be the Inspector General of the Department of Homeland Security or Inspector General’s designee from the Office of Inspector General of the Department of Homeland Security.
 - **(b)** *Prohibition* Except as provided in subsection (a), members of the Panel may not be current appointees of the President’s Administration or Members of Congress, in order to ensure objectivity of the Panel’s assessments.
 - **(c)** *Deadline for appointments* All appointments to the Panel shall be made not later than 90 days after the date of the enactment of this Act.
 - **(d)** *Co-Chairmen* The Panel shall have two co-chairmen, as follows: